payneio/wild-cloud/setup/home-scaffold/apps/README.md

 ### App Workflow

-The Wild-cloud app workflow consists of three steps:
+The Wild Cloud app workflow consists of three steps:

 1. **Fetch** - Download raw app templates to cache
 2. **Config** - Apply your local configuration to templates